MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-02-01-building-ubud-taxi-service.md

 layout: post
 title: Building Ubud Taxi Service
 category: Web Development
-excerpt: As you learned in my previous post "Why I Created Ubud Taxi Service", I had an interaction with a great taxi driver named Dewa in Bali that led me to create a website to help him compete with the changing transporation landscape in the area.
+excerpt: As you learned in my previous post "Why I Created Ubud Taxi Service", I had an interaction with a great taxi driver named Dewa.
+This interaction led me to create a website to help him compete with the changing transporation landscape in Bali.
 Check out this post to learn more about the website I created and the process/technologies I used to get everything up and running.
 ---

 <h3>Research and Design</h3>